Valkryst/Schillsaver/README.md

 ### Misc.
 Notes

-* To open the program on Linux, you may need to open up the terminal and run the command "java -jar Schillsaver.jar".
+* To open the program on Linux, you may need to open up the terminal and run the command `java -jar Schillsaver.jar`.

 * Schillsaver does it's best to clean up any temporary files if any issues occur.